sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 2. Q1 Results from students.
 3. Q1 Results from professors.

-The consolidated results for Q1 will appear in `Electoral Process #1`.
-That election (election #1) will also show the results for Q2 and Q3 because we ensured to source ballots for those questions from the sub-elections in which the students and professors voted.
+The consolidated results for Q1 will appear in the election with `id=100`.
+That election will also show the results for Q2 and Q3 because we ensured to source ballots for those questions from the sub-elections in which the students and professors voted.

-We could further improve the `Electoral Process #1` election results to contain there all the electoral information and not just consolidated elections.
+We could further improve the election with `id=100` election results to contain there all the electoral information and not just consolidated elections.
 We could clone twice Q1 and adjust the title of the cloned questions to do something
 like: